fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## For all readings
+Everyday, to encourage easy participation points, I ask the same questions.
 Be prepared to answer the following in class:
 - What did you take away from the reading?
 - What is the author's argument or point to the chapter?
 - What kind of evidence do they use to support their argument?